video-annotator/pythonvideoannotator/docs/source/user-docs/howto/index.rst

 Video
 ---------------

+You can right click a video to be able to add objects, geomtries, notes and images to it.
+You can also capture the current frame or remove the video.

+|

 Add & edit a geometry
 ==============================

 A geometry is used to define a region or a static object in the video.
+The geometries created will be displayed on top of the video.
+To edit a geometry, simply click on the **"Edit"** button on the right side of the window.

 .. image:: /_static/howto/add-geometry.png